thumbliner/thumbliner/about.md

 ---

 ## Author
-Salman Khan is an applied researcher in economics and epistemology, focused on how entrepreneurs create and transmit knowledge in markets.
-He runs a capital-allocation practice built on a concept-indexed pipeline of atomic notes; select outputs are shared under the Thumbliner persona.
-These pages are mainly for his future self—so he records why he made decisions and what he learned.
-Others are welcome to read along.
+Salman Khan is an applied researcher in economics and epistemology, studying how entrepreneurs create and transmit knowledge in markets.
+He leads a capital-allocation practice.

-## Website
+## Site
-The site runs on Jekyll with the Just the Docs theme, served via Cloudflare and versioned on GitHub.
-Content begins as evergreen notes in Obsidian, with citations managed in Mendeley, then compiles into a public knowledge base; as links among notes grow, the front end regenerates to surface new connections.
-Tableau provides occasional data views.
-The author prefers this setup for its simplicity and modular design, and because it keeps the work close to current web tools and development practice.
+This site collects long-form thoughts on specific subjects.
+People often ask, “What does Salman do?” or seek advice that can’t be answered in a quick message.
+To make that easier for everyone, Salman publishes extended essays here so readers can explore them at their convenience.
+When useful, pieces include context about the author and links to related topics.
+From Salman’s perspective, the entire body of work is one project in applied epistemology that shows up in the world as a capital-allocation practice.